This article (written based on language school interview input) helps you prepare for an online TEFL interview.

 You should always be prepared because you can ever be certain about any job interview.
-If you feel prepared, you will confidently walk into the interview and your interviewer will see this.
+If you feel prepared, you will confidently walk into the interview, and your interviewer will see this.
 Your interviewer will see you as a winner.
 You will come across as a teacher who will be a great addition to the school’s teaching team.
-Remember that you may need to improvise at the interview but if you know your stuff, you will not have a problem.
+Remember that you may need to improvise at the interview, but you will not have a problem if you know your stuff.

 Research the language school where you want to work

-Many interviewers could start the interview by asking you why you want to work for their school.
-Your interviewer will expect to see that you know about the school, its core services, how long is has been in the market, the company vision, ethos, etc. The school will be like most other language schools in the market.
-However, your interviewer will want to hear that you want to work for the school because it is different in some way to other schools.
-Everyone enjoys a compliment so dropping a non-effusive, non-gushing compliment could help your case.
+Many interviewers could start by asking you why you want to work for their school.
+Your interviewer will expect to see that you know about the school, its core services, how long it has been in the market, the company vision, ethos, etc. The school will be like most other language schools in the market.
+However, your interviewer will want to hear that you want to work for the school because it is different from other schools.
+Everyone enjoys a compliment, so dropping a non-effusive, non-gushing compliment could help your case.

 Research the city and the country where you wish to work

-You should expect that the interviewer will ask you why you want to live and work in the city and/or country.
+You should expect the interviewer to ask you why you want to live and work in the city or country.
 Be clear and say what attracts you to the city or country.
-If you are interested in improving or learning the language of the country, say so.
-If you have had memorable trips to the country when you were young or you have friends or family in the city / country, say it.
+If you are interested in improving or learning the country’s language, say so.
+If you had had memorable trips to the country when you were young or have friends or family in the city or country, say it.

 You should also research some of the distinct and unique customs of the country.
 A young graduate of our recent online Trinity College CertTESOL course was asked this question: “How would you react when someone gives you the ‘2 besos’ (2 kisses) after you meet them for the first time?”.
 In many countries, you offer a handshake to someone you just met.
-In Spain, you are more than likely get the “2 besos” rather than the handshake.
-In this time of COVID, this custom is rare but it will almost certainly return post-COVID.
+You are more than likely to get the “2 besos” in Spain rather than the handshake.
+This custom is rare in this time of COVID, but it will almost certainly return post-COVID.
 Frankly, it can feel odd the first few times.
-You should get used after you realise that to the Spanish, it is just like a handshake, so no harm, no foul.
+You should get used after you realise that it is just like a handshake to the Spanish, so no harm, no foul.

 It is always good to know certain countries’ customs because 2021 will probably see the return of EFL teaching in classrooms as much as teaching online.
-2021 should see the return of face-to-face teaching.
+In addition, 2022 should see the return of face-to-face teaching.